AtaGowani/backend-challenge/README.md

 #### Part 2

+Add the proper code to `index.js` file so that whenever the user tries going to a page that is not at root i.e. `.../about` it should send the `404.html` file as a response.
+The file is already prepared for you and is located in `pages/`.

 ### Other Details
 You may change other parts of the code if you need to.
 Be prepared to explain your changes.